socketsupply/socket/docs/ipc.md

 ### Render Process

-When an ipc method is registered, a function is created that increments a global counter, creates and return a promise.
+When an `main.cc` create an IPC method, a global function is created that when called, increments a global counter, creates and return a promise.
 Webkit exposes `external.invoke` which can send unicode strings. ipc messages should start with `ipc` and be separated by semi-colons.

 ```js
 const IPC = window._ipc = (window._ipc || { nextSeq: 1 });